|

 does not produce the degree of knowledge or certainty mentioned above.

-Opinions can and most often do contain some degree of bias and are
+Opinions often contain some degree of bias and can be

 image of God, they possess a God-given right to form opinions, but only

-in those areas in which the Bible is silent.
+in those areas in which the Bible is silent or unclear.
 To assert a differing

-opinion where God has already spoken is arrogance and an act of
+opinion where God has provided clarity is arrogance and an act of

 independence/rebellion; it is sin.